metropolregion-rhein-neckar/tivigi/README.md

 You should see a similar picture as with the first example, but with an additional map layer that shows the 15 districts of the Rhine-Neckar Metropolitan Area.
 The districts layer is rendered semi-transparent so that the OSM background map shows through.

 Now open the file `example02/src/App/App.html` in your editor and look at it.
 The most visible difference to the first example is that the layer definition JSON that was the value of the `<DataMapLayer>`'s `layerDef` attribute is gone.
 It is replaced by `local.layerDef`.
 What is `local.layerDef` and where does it come from?
-If you look further, you'll notice that it defined by a newly added component: `<DataJsonFetch name="layerdef" url="layerdefs.json" />`.
+If you look further, you'll notice that it is defined by a newly added component: `<DataJsonFetch name="layerdef" url="layerdefs.json" />`.

 ## 9.1.
 The `<DataJsonFetch>` component